code404nul/Animate_Vtuber/README.md

 ✅ Facial and expression reactions based on text
 ⚙️ Live2D model integrated
+✅ Voice is integreted
-❌ No voice or LLM integration yet
+❌ No LLM integration yet
 🚧 `main.py` is the current entry point for testing

 ---